Geography of Kolkata: North Kolkata

 North Kolkata is the oldest part of the city.
-Characterised by 19th-century architecture, all include areas such as Dum Dum, Shyambazar, Hatibagan, Maniktala, Kankurgachi, Rajabazar, Shobhabazar, Shyampukur, Tala, Sonagachi, Kumortuli, Bagbazar, Jorabagan, Burrabazar, Jorasanko, Phoolbagan, Ultadanga, Chitpur, Nagerbazar, Lake Town, Bangur Avenue, Pathuriaghata, Cossipore, Belgachia, Sinthee and Baranagar.
+Characterised by 19th-century architecture, all include areas such as Dum Dum, Shyambazar, Hatibagan, Maniktala, Kankurgachi, Rajabazar, Shobhabazar, Shyampukur, Tala, Sonagachi, Kumortuli, Bagbazar, Jorabagan, Burrabazar, Jorasanko, Phoolbagan, Ultadanga, Chitpur, Nagerbazar, Lake Town, Bangur Avenue, Pathuriaghata, Cossipore, Belgachia, Sinthee Baranagar,Kamarhati, Belgharia, Agarpara, Sodepur, Panihati, Barrackpore, Khardaha and other parts of North 24 Parganas.

 Central Kolkata

 Central Kolkata hosts the central business district.
 It contains B. B. D. Bagh, formerly known as Dalhousie Square, and the Esplanade on its east; Strand Road is on its west.
 The West Bengal Secretariat, General Post Office, Reserve Bank of India, High Court, Lalbazar Police Headquarters, and several other government and private offices are located there.
 Another business hub is the area south of Park Street, which comprises thoroughfares such as Chowringhee, Camac Street, Wood Street, Loudon Street, Shakespeare Sarani and A. J. C. Bose Road.
 The Maidan is a large open field in the heart of the city that has been called the "lungs of Kolkata" and accommodates sporting events and public meetings.
 The Victoria Memorial and Kolkata Race Course are located at the southern end of the Maidan.
 Other important areas of Central Kolkata are Park Circus, Sealdah, Beliaghata, College Street, Burrabazar, Bowbazar, Taltala, Janbazar, Entally, Chandni Chowk, Lalbazar, Chowringhee, Dharmatala, Rabindra Sadan, Tiretti Bazaar, Bow Barracks, Babughat, Princep Ghat and Hastings.
 Another important park is Millennium Park on Strand Road, beside the Hooghly River.
 Fort William, on the western part of the city (besides Maidan), houses the headquarters of the Eastern Command of the Indian Army.